Metastable short-range charge order in superconducting CuxTiSe2

-The $T_c$ disorder simulation reproduces the exponential dependence of $\tau_F$ on inverse temperature along with the trend in $q$ observed in the data - Fig.~\ref{fig:dynamics}(a).
-In contrast, the pristine and field disorder models produce $\tau_F(T)$ curves corresponding to the power law divergence of critical slowing down.
-We can further distinguish the signatures of $T_c$ disorder and field disorder by comparing their fluctuation timescale to that of the pristine model.
+A series of decay time constants, $\tau_F(T)$, obtained from the simulation of $T_c$ disorder, is illustrated in Fig.~\ref{fig:dynamics}(b).
+The simulated $\tau_F$ is expressed in elementary simulation steps, i.e., a single site update.
+The stretching exponent $\gamma$ is approximately one for this simulation irrespective of ROI or temperature \cite{Tc}.
+The $T_c$ disorder simulation reproduces the exponential dependence of $\tau_F$ on inverse temperature along with the trend in $q$ observed in the data (Fig.~\ref{fig:dynamics}(a) and (b)).
+In contrast, the pristine and field disorder models produce $\tau_F(T)$ curves corresponding to a power law divergence due to critical slowing down.
+We can further distinguish the signatures of $T_c$ disorder and field disorder by comparing their fluctuation timescales to that of the pristine model.
 The field disorder model shows a suppressed timescale near the transition while the $T_c$ disorder model massively increases the timescale.
 A comparison of the three models ($T_c$ disorder, field disorder, and pristine) is illustrated in Fig.~\ref{fig:dynamics}(c).
-For simplicity, only the $\tau_F$ curves from the lowest $q$ ROI are shown; for all three ROIs refer to Supplementary Fig.~6.
+For simplicity, only the $\tau_F$ curves from the lowest $q$ ROI are shown \cite{Tc}.

-For the $T_c$ disorder model, the dynamics are driven by phase flipping of ordered droplets.
-This process is illustrated in Fig.~\ref{fig:dynamics}(e), where the regions of increased $J$ develop order above the nominal transition temperature but execute $\psi \rightarrow -\psi$ flips.
-The time dependence of this phase flipping within a single droplet resembles a random telegraph signal.
+For the $T_c$ disorder model, the dynamics are dominated by phase flipping of ordered droplets.
+This process is illustrated in Fig.~\ref{fig:dynamics}(e), where the regions of increased $T_c$ (modeled by disorder in the coupling strength, $J$) develop order above the nominal transition temperature but execute $\psi \rightarrow -\psi$ flips.
 As the temperature is reduced and the free energy well gets deeper, surmounting the energy barrier becomes less likely which leads to a longer timescale.
-These timescales correspond to the thermally activated process that ensures $\tau_F(T)$ will follow Eq. \ref{eq:tau_T} \cite{Brendel_Henk_2003}.
+These timescales correspond to the thermally activated process that ensures $\tau_F(T)$ will follow an Arrhenius form \cite{Brendel_Henk_2003, Ricci_Buchholz_2021}.
+This massive increase in timescales, along with the exponential dependence on inverse temperature, can be reproduced by the $T_c$ disorder simulation but not by the field disorder simulation.

-In the experiment, the fluctuation time of the pristine system above $T_c$ is ostensibly faster than the instrument resolution (10 ms).
-In contrast, the disordered system exhibits $\tau_F \sim 10^3-10^5$ s.
-This massive increase in time-scale, along with the exponential dependence on inverse temperature, can be reproduced by the $T_c$ disorder simulation but not by the field disorder simulation.
+Taken together, the experimental data and Monte Carlo simulations support a picture in which thermally activated phase flipping, driven by correlated $T_c$ disorder, dominates the observed dynamics.
+The Arrhenius temperature dependence of $\tau_F$, the finite-temperature convergence of the different $\tau_F(T)$ curves (indicating a loss of $q$-dependence), and the emergence of long timescales all arise naturally within this framework.